Master & PhD in Economics

 - Schumpeterian growth.

-Advanced Econometrics I - ECO 552B 5 ECTS
+Advanced Econometrics I - ECO_51652_EP 5 ECTS

 The Linear Regression Model and Extensions40 hours